kbase/workspace_deluxe/docsource/devtypedobjects.rst

   TO, regardless of the workspace in which they’re stored.
 * However, there is a performance cost - each reference must be checked for existence in the database.
-For tens or even hundreds of references this cost is not high, but thousands or more of unique references will likely slow saving of the TO.
+For tens or even hundreds of references this cost is not high, but thousands or more unique references will likely slow saving of the TO.

+@optional
+^^^^^^^^^

+* Avoid the ``@optional`` annotation whenever possible.
+In some cases its use is required, but every ``@optional`` annotation in a typespec makes the associated TOs more difficult to use for downstream programmers.
+  If a typespec has no ``@optional`` annotations, a programmer knows exactly what data the TO contains and so the code to manipulate it can be simpler and therefore less buggy, easier to maintain, and less work to test.